 - 6 tbsp water

-- 1,5 cup flour (I used 1 cup wholemeal flour and 0.5 cup white flour)
+- 1,5 cup flour (i used 1 cup of wholemeal and 0,5 cup of plain white flour)

 - 1 tbsp baking powder